WARP’s mission is to replace aging and unsafe climbing anchors throughout Washington State.

 Many anchors on climbing routes in Washington State were placed over thirty years ago.
 A great number of these anchors have reached the end of their usable lifespan—after degrading from rust, use, and the elements.
-It is the goal of the Washington Anchor Replacement Project (WARP) to supply the gear necessary to replace this dangerous hardware with long lasting stainless steel anchors.
+We supply the gear necessary to replace this dangerous hardware with long lasting stainless steel anchors.
 For more information, please visit our Education page.